Email Risk Scoring: How to Automatically Block Bad Signups

 - •Combine email risk with IP reputation and device fingerprinting for best results

 Binary email validation — valid or invalid — leaves a lot of nuance on the table.
 An address can be technically valid yet still represent a high risk to your platform.
 It might belong to a serial free-trial abuser, sit on a domain associated with fraud, or exhibit a pattern that strongly correlates with fake signups.
-Email risk scoring fills this gap by assigning a numerical confidence score that reflects how likely an address is to cause problems.
+Quality scoring fills this gap by assigning a numerical confidence score that reflects how trustworthy an address is.

 Think of it as a credit score for email addresses.
 No single factor is dispositive, but the weighted combination of many factors produces a reliable signal.

-A robust risk-scoring model draws on a variety of inputs:
+A robust quality-scoring model draws on a variety of inputs:

 - Domain age — Newly registered domains (less than 30 days) are disproportionately associated with spam and fraud.